elunna/nerfhack-changelog/README.md

 * leprechauns do not stash gold in the ground after stealing it (reverted from 3.7)
 * lizards appear with slightly less frequency
 * ki-rin get shock, sleep, cold, and poison resistance (xnh)
-* long worms have thick skin, 7 speed
-* long worms get -5AC, a 2d10 bite attack, and accurate behavior
+* long worms have thick skin, 7 speed, -5AC, a 2d10 bite attack, and accurate behavior
 * long worm segments have lower chance to be cut
 * lords and princes never get negative weapons or armor (xnh)
 * lieutenants are considered lords (xnh)